fiolj/sparta/doc/web/Section_commands.rst

-.. _individual-commands:
+.. _commands-individual:

 *******************
 Individual commands
 *******************

 This section lists all SPARTA commands alphabetically, with a separate listing below of styles within certain commands.
-The `previous section <#cmd_4>`__ lists many of the same commands, grouped by category.
+The :ref:`previous section <commands-category>` lists many of the same commands, grouped by category.

 .. container::